Regularity of anisotropic refinable functions: Abstract

 \section{Abstract}

-This paper presents a detailed regularity analysis of anisotropic wavelet frames and subdivision.
-In the univariate setting, the smoothness of wavelet frames and subdivision is well understood by means of the matrix approach.
+This paper presents a detailed regularity analysis of multivariate refinable functions with general dilation matrices, with emphasis on the anisotropic case.
+In the univariate setting, the smoothness of refinable functions is well understood by means of the matrix approach.
 In the multivariate setting, this approach has been extended only to the special case of isotropic refinement with the dilation matrix all of whose eigenvalues are equal in the absolute value.
-The general anisotropic case has resisted to be fully understood: the matrix approach can determine whether a refinable function belongs to $C(\R^s)$ or $L_p(\R^s)$, $1 \le p < \infty$, but its H\"older regularity remained mysteriously unattainable.
+The general anisotropic case has resisted to be fully understood: the matrix approach can determine whether a refinable function belongs to $C(\re^s)$ or $L_p(\re^s)$, $1 \le p < \infty$, but its H\"older regularity remained mysteriously unattainable.

-It this paper we show how to compute the H\"older regularity in $C(\R^s)$ or $L_p(\R^s)$, $1 \le p < \infty$.
+We show how to compute the H\"older regularity in $C(\re^s)$ or $L_p(\re^s)$, $1 \le p < \infty$.
 In the anisotropic case, our expression for the exact H\"older exponent of a refinable function reflects the impact of the variable moduli of the eigenvalues of the corresponding dilation matrix.
 In the isotropic case, our results reduce to the well-known facts from the literature.
-We provide an efficient algorithm for determining the finite set of the restricted transition matrices whose spectral properties characterize the H\"older exponent of the corresponding refinable function.
-We also analyze the higher regularity, the local regularity, the corresponding moduli of continuity, and the rate of convergence of the corresponding subdivision schemes.
+We also analyze the higher regularity of anistropic refinable functions.
 We illustrate our results with several examples.